oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

 ## Task 2: Define the OCI Gen AI Service

 In this Lab we will using the OCI Gen AI Service as a public REST provider to access an LLM.

 <if type="sandbox">
-To use the OCI Gen AI Service for our Lab we have already created a network ACL that will allow us to access the LLM host, and an OCI credential to allow us to access the REST endpoint for the LLM we will be using.
+To use the OCI Gen AI Service for our Lab we have already created a network ACL that will allow us to access the LLM host, and an OCI Generative AI credential to allow us to access the REST endpoint for the LLM we will be using.
 </if>

 <if type="tenancy">
-To set up the OCI Gen AI Service for our Lab we will first create a network ACL that will allow us to access the LLM host, we will then create an OCI credential to allow us to access the REST endpoint for the LLM we will be using.
+To set up the OCI Gennerative AI Service for our Lab we will first create a network ACL that will allow us to access the LLM host, and we will then create an OCI Generative AI credential to allow us to access the REST endpoint for the LLM we will be using.

 1. Create a Network ACL for the NATIONALPARKS user: